mdkamrulamin/coldgrid-ai/README.md

 **Real-Time Renewable Cold Storage Monitoring & Prediction Platform**

 ColdGrid AI is a full-stack software platform for monitoring renewable-powered cold storage systems.
-It ingests real-time telemetry from simulated IoT devices, tracks energy and storage conditions, detects operational risks, predicts potential failures, and generates AI-style operational summaries for decision support.
+It ingests telemetry from simulated IoT devices, tracks energy and storage conditions, detects operational risks, predicts potential failures, and generates AI-style operational summaries for decision support.

 The MVP uses simulated devices instead of physical hardware, making it possible to build, test, and demonstrate the system without requiring sensors, batteries, turbines, or university lab equipment.